Cornering the market: 1990s: Hamanaka and the copper market

 Rogue trader Yasuo Hamanaka, Sumitomo Corporation's chief copper trader, attempted to corner the international copper market over a ten-year period leading up to 1996.
 As his scheme collapsed, Sumitomo was left with large positions in the copper market, ultimately losing US$2.6 billion.
 Hamanaka confessed in June 1996, and pleaded guilty to criminal charges stemming from his trading activity in 1997.
 A Tokyo court sentenced him to eight years in prison.

 2008: Porsche and shares in Volkswagen

-During the financial crisis of 2007–2010, Porsche cornered the market in shares of Volkswagen, which briefly saw Volkswagen become the world's most valuable company.
+During the 2008 financial crisis, Porsche cornered the market in shares of Volkswagen, which briefly saw Volkswagen become the world's most valuable company.
 Porsche claimed that its actions were intended to gain control of Volkswagen rather than to manipulate the market: in this case, while cornering the market in Volkswagen shares, Porsche contracted with naked shorts—resulting in a short squeeze on them.
 It was ultimately unsuccessful, leading to the resignation of Porsche's chief executive and financial director and to the merger of Porsche into Volkswagen.

-One of the wealthiest men in Germany's industry, Adolf Merckle, committed suicide after shorting Volkswagen shares.
+One of the wealthiest men in Germany's industry, Adolf Merckle, died by suicide after shorting Volkswagen shares.